aghoshpro/OntoRaster/README.md

 ### Area of Interest (AOI)

-- **Munich**, the capital and largest city of Bavaria, Germany, covering approximately **311.20** $km^2$ including the city and the surrounding area.
+- **Munich**, the capital of Bavaria, Germany, covering approximately **436.00** $km^2$ including the city and the surrounding area.
 This area is densely populated, hence features numerous structures encompassing numerous  residential and commercial zones alongside public amenities, establishing it as a bustling business hub.
 Also, it aligns with our collaboration with TU Munich under the DFG Project [Dense and Deep Geographic Virtual Knowledge Graphs for Visual Analysis (D2G2)](https://gepris.dfg.de/gepris/projekt/500249124).

 - \***\*NOTE** - Any other or user-specific AOI with similar kinds of data can be used by adding relevant mappings assertions.

 ### 5.1 Relational Data